abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

           culture you need to develop.

-          We can help identify areas where you can use artificial intelligence and machine learning techniques to predict demand, and use that to plan for the future.
+          We can help identify where you can use artificial intelligence and machine learning techniques to predict demand, and use that to plan for the future.
         highlight: false
         actions: []
         type: pricing_plan